- About Us

 Since the 1990s, Keystone has welcomed students, professionals and human services delegates from Moldova, Russia, Ukraine and beyond to learn and collaborate.
 Global training and professional development partnerships are not only some of the most effective means to distribute resources but also a prime avenue to foster international relationships with people and organizations who fundamentally understand the vision of community-based human services.

 Keystone Human Services partners with a diverse selection of exchange programs designed to accommodate individuals in every stage of professional development.
-Keystone currently participates in the following programs:
+Keystone has participated in the following programs:

 - Open World Leadership Center